walles/px/README.md

 * Doing `px --version` should print a `git describe` like version string.
 Don't know how, [asked here](http://stackoverflow.com/q/35756339/473672).

-# TODO (partly) `lsof` replacement
-* If we get something looking like a PID as a command line argument, for that PID show:
- * A list of all open files, pipes and sockets
- * For each pipe, print the process at the other end of that pipe
- * For each socket, print where it's going

 # TODO `top` replacement
 * Print system load before the process listing
 * Maybe add a `--top` / `--top=5s` flag which samples the system for one second